UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Results

 \subsection{Generalization Across BERT Models}

-We evaluate generalization across \emph{BERT-based encoder architectures} spanning general-purpose, biomedical, clinical, and scientific domains (\cref{sec:appendix_cross_model}).
+We evaluate generalization across \emph{BERT-based encoder architectures} spanning general-purpose, biomedical, clinical, and scientific domains (\cref{app:appendix_cross_model}).
 Under matched evaluation protocols, \ours improves calibration across these pretrained backbones, yielding an average relative ECE reduction of approximately \textbf{32\%}.

-The largest gains occur for mid-sized and domain-specialized models, including BERT-base on SQuAD, BioBERT on PubMedQA, and ClinicalBERT on MedQA, where epistemic uncertainty arising from semantic ambiguity is prominent.
-Improvements are smaller for models with strong baseline calibration (e.g., RoBERTa-base on MNLI) and diminish or reverse for very small or highly overparameterized models.
+The largest gains are observed for mid-sized and domain-specialized models, including BERT-base on SQuAD, BioBERT on PubMedQA, and ClinicalBERT on MedQA, where epistemic uncertainty associated with semantic ambiguity appears more prominent.
+By contrast, improvements are smaller for models with stronger baseline calibration (e.g., RoBERTa-base on MNLI) and diminish, or occasionally reverse, for very small or heavily overparameterized models.

-These results indicate that uncertainty-aware attention generalizes reliably \emph{within the BERT encoder family}.
-Extending the mechanism to fundamentally different architectures, such as decoder-only or state-space models, remains an important direction for future work.
+These results suggest that uncertainty-aware attention generalizes reliably \emph{within the BERT encoder family}.
+Extending this mechanism to fundamentally different architectures, such as decoder-only or state-space models, remains an important direction for future work.

-\paragraph{Additional analyses.} Additional analyses on adversarial robustness, linguistic uncertainty, clinical-domain transfer, and layer-wise uncertainty diagnostics are provided in the \cref{sec:appendix_results}.